Ventura County Credit Union celebrates its Juntos Avanzamos designation

 Jacqui Irwin, California state assemblymember, 44th district, also spoke, followed by Pablo DeFilippi, senior vice president of membership and network engagement at the National Federation of Community Development Credit Unions, and Larry Palochik, senior vice president of member solutions at the California and Nevada Credit Union League.
 Closing remarks were given by Sue Tatangelo, board chair of VCCU and chief resource officer of the Camarillo Health Care District.
 Schroeder accepted the Juntos Avanzamos proclamation on behalf of VCCU, and the ceremony concluded with the raising of the Juntos Avanzamos flag.

 Ventura County Credit Union was chartered in 1950.
-It is the largest credit union headquartered in Ventura County, with eight offices, more than 80,000 members and $800 million in total assets.
-It offers a complete line of loans, federally insured savings, 24-hour electronic access services and more.
+It is the largest credit union headquartered in Ventura County, with eight offices, more than 80,000 members and more than $900 million in total assets.
+VCCU offers a complete line of loans, federally insured savings, 24-hour electronic access services and more.
 Call 1-800-339-0496 or visit https://www.vccuonline.net for more information.